You probably already know that many older adults develop problems managing finances as they age.

 Now how would you answer the questions below:

-- Has your older relative planned for a decline in financial abilities?
+- Has your aging parent planned for a decline in financial abilities?

 - Are you prepared to detect signs of a financial decline?